gaillota/Ceerebro/README.md

 A platform where you can safely store all of your credentials.
 It uses AES-256 encryption to ensure that no one else but you can have access to your login credentials.

-If you want to know more about ceerebro'encryption, you can visit [http://ceerebro.com/about](http://ceerebro.com/about)
+If you want to know more about ceerebro's encryption's algorithm, you can visit [http://ceerebro.com/about](http://ceerebro.com/about)

 TODO List
 ---------